atom-sw/mrracket/README.md

 where `LANGUAGE` is one of the HtDP languages: `BSL`, `BSL+`, `ISL`, `ISL+`, `ASL`.
 This command creates a new file `new.rkt`, which you can edit and run with DrRacket or with MrRacket.

+## Other functionalities

+Other functionalities of DrRacket are available through the REPL prompt.
+Try `,help` at the prompt for a list.
+For example `,doc` opens a browser with Racket's documentation, similar to DrRacket's *Help* menu.